for Gospel Ministry

-Yes and No. Our church does not have the funds to pay Residents.
-However, you are able to raise financial support to cover your salary through the process of Ministry Partner Development (more information below).
+Yes.
+Our church does not have the funds to pay Residents, however, you are able to raise financial support to cover your salary through the process of Ministry Partner Development (more information below).
 Residents who raise financial support have seen God provide in incredible ways and on average reach 100% of their salary goal!

 What is the Residency experience really like?